Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

-If this is enabled, your batches will automatically get truncated and the trainer will apply Truncated Backprop to it.
+If this is enabled, your batches will automatically get truncated and the Trainer will apply Truncated Backprop to it.

 (`Williams et al. "An efficient gradient-based algorithm for on-line training of recurrent network trajectories."